 She ended up waitressing–for Parrish’s Cafe in Guthrie Center, and later in Perry at the McDonald Drug Store, which had a soda fountain and restaurant area.
 In fact, she was serving Sunday dinner to the after-church crowd at McDonalds when the announcement of the attack on Pearl Harbor interrupted the background music playing on WHO-Radio.

 One by one her five brothers left to serve–two in the Navy, three in the Army Air Force.

 Dale Wilson and Warren Neal, both Iowa farmers, had enlisted as cadets in the Army Air Corps in 1942.
 They were awarded their “wings” and became officers (2nd Lieutenants) on the same day a year later–Dale at Roswell, New Mexico.
 Warren at Marfa, Texas.

 A few months later, while working again in downtown Des Moines at Bishop’s Cafeteria, Dale stopped by, wearing his uniform, to see her there while on furlough.
 He was sent to North Carolina next for B-25 combat training.

-Doris had dated Warren off and on since high school and were writing each other during the war.
-Doris even wore his “wings” on her coat.
+Warren was retained at Marfa as an instructor for advanced cadets.
+He and Doris had dated off and on since high school and were writing each other during the war.
+Doris even wore his pilot’s wings on her coat.

-But with four of her brothers already in the service, and calls for women to enlist to help with “the cause,” Doris collected recommendations from teachers and had begun the process to apply for the WAVES, the WW II women’s branch of the U.S. Naval Reserve.
+But with four of her brothers already in the service, and calls for women to enlist to help with “the cause,” Doris collected recommendations from teachers and had begun the process to apply for the WAVES, the WW II women’s branch of the US Naval Reserve.